 - Feedback from clients at the point of service;

 - Teaching evaluation forms;

-- Survey research that involves fewer than 30 people; however, IRB review may be required (SFCC Institutional Review Board Policy 9-1).
+- Survey research that involves fewer than 30 people; however, Institutional Review Board review may be required (SFCC Policy 9-1 Institutional Review Board).

-- Surveys and communications conducted by SFCC shared governance entities for the purpose of gathering input from its constituency group (Policy 1-11 Shared Governance); however, the time frame of when a survey is implemented should be coordinated with OPIE to ensure maximum effectiveness.
+- Surveys and communications conducted by SFCC shared governance entities for the purpose of gathering input from its constituency group (SFCC Policy 1-11 Shared Governance); however, the time frame of when a survey is implemented should be coordinated with the Office of Planning and Institutional Effectiveness to ensure maximum effectiveness.

-- Failure to adhere to the policies and guidelines relating to the use of surveys can result in a written notification from OPIE to the survey owners or data collectors, and the supervisor who is responsible for their unit or department.
+- Failure to adhere to the policies and guidelines relating to the use of surveys can result in a written notification from the Office of Planning and Institutional Effectiveness to the survey owners or data collectors, and the supervisor who is responsible for their unit or department.

 - An employee who violates this policy may be subject to corrective action and disciplinary action in accordance with Policy 4-2 Employee Corrective Action and Disciplinary Action.

 - Any student who violates this policy may be subject to corrective action or disciplinary action according to Policy 2-2 SFCC Student Corrective Action and Disciplinary Action.

 Statement of Accountability and Responsibility

 The President, through the Assistant Vice President of Planning and Institutional Effectiveness and the Office of Planning and Institutional Effectiveness, shall be responsible for enforcing procedures and policies.
 The Office of Planning and Institutional Effectiveness shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention and remediation.